 Taylor and his wife, along with two young daughters left Vietnam in the middle of the night on a fisherman's boat, in search of freedom.
 They left behind their youngest daughter, who was only 11 months old and severely sick with her grandmother.
 After being chased while dodging pirate ships, throwing the deceased overboard, and bailing water out from the leaks under the boat, they hit the sandy beaches of Phillipines after several days out at sea.
 They looked up into the clear blue skies and just gave thanks to whomever was watching out for them.
 That whomever was God, who they later received as their personal Saviour while stationed at the refugee camp.
 After some time at 2 different refugee camps, they were sponsored by an old friend to Oklahoma.
 Four months later, they were able to save enough money from lawn mowing jobs to buy a used car.
 Taylor drove his family up to Ames, Iowa, where they met up with some friends who were on the same boat.
 Ames became their home for the next 30 years.
 Eleven years after his departure from Vietnam, their youngest daughter reunited with them in Ames.
 Fast forward, all their children grew up and became successful in their post college careers, and Taylor and his wife became empty nesters.
 Taylor has always had a passion for cooking, as he has cooked for all the Vietnamese Christian church conferences and special events.
 So they decided to pick up and move south to warmer Texas, to get away from the cold winters with the hope and dream of opening their own little restaurant to share their favorite meals.
 Hence, after one year of exploring Houston and making it their new home, Fu Manchung was born.

-“We are a small family azian fuzion restaurant bringing you a casual lunch counter dine in experience and then a full service dinner with our family favorite cuisines from Vietnam and other S.E.
+“We are a small family azian fuzion restaurant bringing you a casual counter dine in experience with our family favorite cuisines from Vietnam with a little twist and a few other S.E.
 Asian countries and then some.
 We strive to make this a unique experience where you will want to come back for more.
 We like to make most of our meals from scratch including the dipping sauces, and use premium meats and rice grain for our meals.
 So it does take a little longer, and we hope it's worth the wait.
 So please be patient as we are not a fast food or a chain style restaurant.
 Chef Taylor Chung prepares most of the meals and cooks it along with his assistants.
-He is our main chef.
 Therefore, it's like coming to our family home kitchen.

 Uncle Paul's story